Elizabeth Saye and Sele (nee Turner) 1741-1816

 "Yes", said Lady Hawke, "I have never printed yet."

-"I saw Lsdy Hawke's name, quoth I to my first friend, "as- cribed to the play of Variety."
+"I saw Lsdy Hawke's name, quoth I to my first friend, "ascribed to the play of Variety."

 "Well", cried Lady Saye, "but do repeat that sweet part that I am so fond of you know what I mean; Miss Burney must hear it, out of your novel you know!"

-Lady Hawke. - "No, I can't; I have forgot it."
+Lady Hawke. - "No, I can't; I have forgotten it."

 Lady Saye & Sele. - Oh no!
 I am sure you have not; I insist upon it."
 Lady B. - But I know you can repeat it yourself; you have so fine a memory; I am sure you can repeat it."